gbwriting/gbwriting.github.io/_characters/wren.md

   Quiet domestic routines like dishes and laundry<br>
   Soft sweaters and blankets<br>
   Art museums<br>
-  Spending time with Kennedy and Carter<br>
+  Spending time with Alice and Reagan<br>
   Reading or being read to<br>
   Playing piano